 Multicultural Competency

 The multicultural area of special emphasis provides opportunities to foster cultural competency with diverse student populations.
-Domains of activity can include: clinical work (e.g., co-facilitating a support group for LGBTQIA+ students or international students), outreach (e.g. social marketing for international students), research (e.g. utilization data of various groups on campus), developing trainings (e.g. for staff, interns, graduate assistants, and practicum students) and administrative (e.g. helping facilitate the diversity committee).
+Domains of activity can include clinical work (e.g., co-facilitating a support group for LGBTQIA2S+ students or international students), outreach (e.g. social marketing for international students), research (e.g. utilization data of various groups on campus), developing trainings (e.g. for staff, interns, graduate assistants, and practicum students) and administrative (e.g. helping facilitate DivE-In during the Spring semester).

 Research & Evaluation